 - Postgraduate clinical associate professor (in Danish: Postgraduat klinisk lektor)

-- Occupied in a research relevant position in healthcare or life science industry (in Danish: Forskningsrelevant beskæftigelse på hospitaler eller i life science industri)
+- Employed in a research relevant position in healthcare or life science industry (in Danish: Forskningsrelevant beskæftigelse på hospitaler eller i life science industri)

-Each fellow will team up with a Mentor Team, who will provide lab facilities and who will mentor the fellow on their individual research project.
+Each fellow will team up with a Mentor Team who will provide lab facilities and mentor the fellow.

-A Mentor Team must consist of one mentor from a basic biomedical science environment at University of Copenhagen.
-The second mentor must be a clinical mentor who is either appointed at a hospital at Region Zealand or the Capital Region or a clinical mentor from life science industry.
+A Mentor Team must consist of one mentor from a basic biomedical science environment at the Faculty of Health and Medical Sciences, UCPH.
+The second mentor must be a clinical mentor who is either appointed at a hospital in Region Zealand or at the Capital Region.
+The second mentor may also be from the life science industry.

-It is also possible to construct a Mentor Team combing mentors from both a basic biomedical science environment at University of Copenhagen, a hospital in the Capital Region/Region Zealand and the life science industry.
+Another option is to create a Mentor Team combing mentors from both a basic biomedical science environment at the Faculty of Health and Medical Sciences, UCPH, a hospital in the Capital Region/Region Zealand and the life science industry.

-The laboratories of the Mentor Teams will host you in the two-year period of the fellowship and guarantee the necessary running costs to successfully execute your research project, as well as access to support staff, training, equipment and advice from members of the mentors’ institutions.
+The lab(s) of the Mentor Team will host the BRIDGE postdoc fellow during the two-year period of the fellowship and guarantee the necessary running costs to successfully carry out the fellow's research project as well as provide access to support staff, training, equipment and advice from members of the mentors’ institutions.

 Read more about mentor commitments and responsibilities under Become a mentor.

-Mentors or partners from the Life Science industry are highly appreciated and should have competences equivalent to mentors from a clinical oriented environment.
+Mentors or partners from the life science industry are highly appreciated and need to have scientific competences equivalent to those of mentors from a clinical oriented environment and active in research.